UPDATE: DOWNTOWN WEST URBAN MURAL PROJECT

 Calgarians in four communities including Downtown will have access to a new type of food truck, the Community Mobile Market.
-A partnership between the Leftovers Foundation and the City, the truck will sell fresh produce and bread at a budget-friendly cost.
+A partnership between the Leftovers Foundation and the City of Calgary, the truck sells fresh produce and bread at a budget-friendly cost.
 The two main focus goals of Leftovers are: reducing the amount of food waste, and increasing food access.
-The truck will be in Bridgeland, Shaganappi, Pineridge, and Downtown this spring - Tuesdays, every other week at 4:30PM.
-Info from Haley Jarmain, 770 CHQR
+The truck will be in Bridgeland, Shaganappi, Pineridge, and Downtown - see the schedule HERE.
+This pilot project runs until October 2018.

 "ON-it" Calgary<—>Banff bus route EXPANDS FOR 2018